ygorcosta/wedeploy.com/node/electric/src/pages/docs/intro/api-clients/index.md

 ## Introduction

-You can use our API Clients for sending/receiving requests to/from WeDeploy services like [Auth](/docs/auth/getting-started/), [Email](/docs/email/getting-started/), and [Hosting](/docs/hosting/getting-started/).
+You can use our SDKs for sending/receiving requests to/from WeDeploy services like [Auth](/docs/auth/getting-started/), [Email](/docs/email/getting-started/), and [Hosting](/docs/hosting/getting-started/).
 We built those libraries to make your life easier and adapt to your current workflow.

 Below you can find a list that contains all of them, including instructions on how to install and details for each specific platform.